Salaam TV

-Salaam TV is an independent satellite television channel committed to providing Shia Islamic programming.
+Salaam TV is an independent satellite television channel providing Shia Islamic programming.
 Salaam TV was established in early 2005 by Hajj Sheikh Mohammad Hedayati.
 The channel's launch date intentionally coincided with the Eid of Ghadeer.
 Salaam TV's producers assert that the channel is not affiliated with any political groups or external organizations, as it aims to provide apolitical Islamic programming.

 Availability

 Salaam TV was originally available through satellite television throughout most of North America (specifically, the United States and Canada).
 Since its founding, Salaam TV has always been available internationally, as it is viewable free of charge through the official Salaam TV website.
 On May 22, 2006, Salaam TV became available via satellite programing in Europe and Iran through Hot Bird.

 Language

 Throughout the first year of Salaam TV's programming, most of the channel's programs were in English and Persian (aside from the Qur'anic recitations, Islamic prayers, and supplications, which are always recited in Arabic).
 On January 14, 2006, Salaam TV founder Hajj Sheikh Mohammad Hedayati announced that the program would make efforts to increase programming in other languages including Arabic, Urdu, and Azari.
 Salaam TV's official website is available in Arabic, English, and Persian.